AdelinaBatereanu/GehtSo/README.md

 - Create a file named `.env` in the project root directory.
 - Add your API keys and credentials for all providers to this file

+*Note:* for your Flask App key you can use any random set of characters

 ```python
 # Web Wunder
 WEBWUNDER_API_KEY = "your_key_here"